mikaelbr/bacon-love/exercises/03_subscription_based/problem.md

 # Adding Subscribers to Observables

-Since all values is over time, we have no idea when they are available, and we can't treat values syncronously.
+Since all values are over time, we have no idea when they are available, and we can't treat values synchronously.
 We need to provide a callback that can be called once values are ready.
 This can be done with a subscriber.
-There are different subscribers in the implementation of Bacon.js, but in theory, this is just a function that is called once you have data in your eventstream (or property).
+There are different subscribers in the implementation of Bacon.js, but in theory, this is just a function that is called once you have data in your observables (EventStreams and Properties, remember?).

 One well-used subscriber in Bacon.js is the `onValue` method.
-This adds a subscriber the the observable (term covering both eventstreams and properties) and **returns a function to unsubscribe**.
-This is important to remember.
-This means that we can't continue our chain pipeline after a subscriber.
+This adds a subscriber the observable and **returns a function to unsubscribe**.
+This is important to remember; It means that we **cannot** continue our chain pipeline after a subscriber.

 All reactive datatypes created using Bacon.js is in principle lazy.
 This means, if you have no subscriber at the end of your pipeline, the data flow won't happen.